helm/kind-action/README.md

 - `name`: The name of the cluster to create (default: `chart-testing`)
 - `wait`: The duration to wait for the control plane to become ready (default: `60s`)
 - `log-level`: The log level for kind
 - `install-local-path-provisioner`: If true, Rancher's local-path provisioner is installed which supports dynamic volume provisioning on multi-node clusters.
   The newly created local-path StorageClass is made the default.

-### Example workflow
+### Example Workflow

 Create a workflow (eg: `.github/workflows/create-cluster.yml`):